 Shake-up your side dish options with this easy crunchy Asian Coleslaw recipe.
-It’s embellished with toasted ramen noodles and peanuts, for a scrumptious twist that’s sure to become a family favorite.
+It’s embellished with toasted ramen noodles and peanuts for a scrumptious nutty twist that’s sure to make it a family favorite.

 Easy Ramen Noodle Asian Coleslaw Recipe

 Classic coleslaw as we all think of it, dressed with a mayonnaise based dressing still remains my go-to cole slaw.
-However, this is a perfect crunchy side to serve in it’s place when I want to shake things up a bit.
+However, this is a perfect crunchy side to serve in its place when I want to shake things up a bit.
 The sweet and tangy dressing on this Asian slaw is terrific for summer picnics and outdoor events, too.
+How to make quick and easy Asian Coleslaw with ramen noodles: (Scroll down for full printable recipe.)

 How to Make the Best Asian Coleslaw Recipe